Tysons Corner Attorneys Handle Wage and Overtime Disputes in Northern Virginia.

 - Workers at organized camps or religious or nonprofit educational conference centers that operate for less than seven months per year

 - Certain small-newspaper employees

 - Newspaper deliverers

 - Workers engaged in fishing operations

 - Workers on small farms

 A common problem we encounter is employees who are misclassified as exempt or as independent contractors when, in fact, they are not.
 We can help you determine whether you’re entitled to overtime compensation and represent you in seeking it.

 Consult with labor law attorneys who focus on preserving your rights

-We at The Leiser Law Firm handle complex wage and overtime disputes, as well as other employment law issues, such as harassment, discrimination, and wrongful termination.
+We at The Leiser Law Firm handle complex wage and overtime disputes, as well as other employment law issues.
 Our dedicated lawyers are able to review your case and provide you with sound advice and guidance until your matter is resolved.
 Call 703-734-5000 or contact us online to schedule a consultation with one of our experienced attorneys.